-A New Cross sex cinema has surprisingly been granted a licence to show films but with miserable licence restrictions designed to make
+A New Cross sex cinema has surprisingly been granted a licence to show films but with miserable licence restrictions designed to make it unviable.

-Club 487, discreetly located behind the doors of an old New Cross Road printing shop at 487 New Cross Road , has been running unlicensed since the turn of the year, charging punters £15 a time to watch
+Club 487, discreetly located behind the doors of an old New Cross Road printing shop at 487 New Cross Road , has been running unlicensed since the turn of the year, charging punters £15 a time to watch explicit

-explicit films and pleasure themselves in the basement.
+films and pleasure themselves in the basement.
 And, as News Shopper found, the audience even have sex with each other.

 Following a police raid, a licensing application to show movies was finally submitted in late April, with manager Peter Jones billing the venue as an adult environment for people meet/socialise .

 And, following a brief discussion at a Catford town hall licensing committee last night (June 2), the club was granted a licence to show films.
 However, there were a number of restrictions designed to make to the cinema unviable.